Hit and Run Accident Lawyer in Honolulu, HI

 What to Do After a Hit-and-Run Accident

-- Call 911 if you are seriously injured or anyone else needs emergency medical help.
-If you don’t need immediate medical assistance, you still need to contact the police and report the accident.
-This is the beginning of a paper trail that establishes this as a hit-and-run accident and will allow police to investigate and search for the hit-and-run driver.
+• Call Emergency Services: Call 911 and seek medical attention if you are seriously injured or anyone else needs emergency medical help.
+If you don’t need immediate medical assistance, you must still contact the police and report the car accident.

 Does Car Insurance Cover Hit-and-Run Accidents?